 The responsibility to prove eligibility is always that of the Competitor.
 For clarification of a Competitor, refer to the Motorsport UK Yearbook Section B. Nomenclature & Definitions.

-Proof of a vehicles’ eligibility may be substantiated by production of a Historic Technical Passport (HTP) or Homologation papers stamped by the ASN.
-These documents, where issued, for that vehicle and these must be available for inspection when required.
+Proof of a vehicles’ eligibility may be substantiated by production of a Historic Technical Passport (HTP), or Homologation papers stamped by the ASN.
+These documents, where issued, for that vehicle and these must be available for inspection at pre-event scrutineering, and when requested by the eligibility team.

 Where no such paperwork is available, the Competitor must produce written confirmation from the Championship Organisers as to the eligibility of the vehicle model in question.
 The Championship Organisers in conjunction with a Licensed Eligibility Scrutineer shall determine matters as to the eligibility and the implementation which may involve photographing any part of the vehicle and performing electrical diagnostics at the Scrutineer’s discretion.